MikeDevresse/ApiResume/README.md

 - [Composer](https://getcomposer.org/)

 Installation:
-  - Download or clone the project.
+- Download or clone the project
-  - Go to the root folder.
+- Go to the root folder
-  - Install composer dependencies `composer install`.
+- Install composer dependencies `composer install`
-  - copy .env to .env.local and edit it to your needs (database credentials).
+- copy .env to .env.local and edit it to your needs (database credentials)
-  - Initialize database `php bin/console doctrine:database:create`.
+- Initialize database `php bin/console doctrine:database:create`
-  - Apply migrations `php bin/console doctrine:migrations:migrate`.
+- Apply migrations `php bin/console doctrine:migrations:migrate`
-  - Run `symfony serve -d` and go to the url that it returned (usualy [http://127.0.0.1:8000](http://127.0.0.1:8000).
+- Run `symfony serve -d` and go to the url that it returned (usualy [http://127.0.0.1:8000](http://127.0.0.1:8000)

 ## Contributing
 Feel free to contribute to this project.
 Every contributions is accepted, if you see an issue in code or you would like to suggest something, I do this in order to learn all feedbacks are appreciated !